stephenmathieson-boneyard/grunt-jslint/README.md

 };
 ```

+## Contributing

+All files should be validated with JSLint.
+Bug fixes and/or new features must be accompanied by a passing test.
+Tests are written with [vows](http://vowsjs.org/).

+### Validating coding style

+Run `grunt jslint` in the root of your repository.

-## Running the Tests
+### Running the tests

-Open your terminal and type `./test.sh`.
-If anything fails, you did it wrong.
+Run `./test.sh` in the root of your repository.

+## TODOs

+- better test coverage
+- test-runner for Windows

 ## Release History
-* 0.2.4 - Refactor everything, allowing for a test suite to be created
+* 0.2.4 - Re-factor everything, allowing for a test suite to be created.
+Updated the outputted JUnit-style XML for better intergration with Jenkins per @sbrandwoo.
 * 0.2.3-1 - Fix for bad template processing; thanks to @sbrandwoo
 * 0.2.3 - Adding support for Grunt *0.4.x* by using [underscore's templating engine](http://underscorejs.org/#template), rather than Grunt's version of it.
 Also updated JSLint to edition **2012-12-04**
 * 0.2.2-1 - Updating JSLint to "edition" **2012-11-17**